 Typical souvenirs of the era.
-A Plaque from Naval Inshore Warfare Command Atlantic, our Type Commander in those days.
+A Plaque from Naval Inshore Warfare Command Atlantic, our Type Commander in the Amphibious Forces in those days.
 Belt buckles, a cigarette lighter and a PT Boat tie clip.
-The tie clip was from Boats Newberry of “PT Boats Incorporated”, a private outfit that was restoring a PT boat in Memphis at the time, possibly one of the boats now on display at Fall River Massachusetts.
-They sent us a bunch to commemorate the commissioning of CRD 21.
+The tie clip was from “Boats” Newberry of “PT Boats Incorporated”, a private outfit that was restoring PT 796 in Memphis at the time.
+PT 796 is now on display at Fall River Massachusetts.
+He sent us a bunch of tie clips and “PT Boater” bumper stickers to commemorate the commissioning of CRD 21.
 These are the same pewter tie clips that John Kennedy handed out to his supporters at the time, a throwback to the PT-109 event.

 PTF-18 dead astern.
 FORM-1, PTF-17 is Guide.
 Authors Photo:

 EPILOG: The Coastal River Divisions would eventually be renamed Special Boat Units and then again be renamed as Special Boat Teams.
 Those exist today, continuing to support SEAL / Special Warfare operations worldwide by fielding SPECBOATDETs.
 Their crew members are known as Special Warfare Combat Crewmen, SWCC, a new enlisted warfare specialty designator in the US Navy.